pauloelias/every-day-stash/README.md

 1. Follow the [*Frontend Configuration*](#frontend) (OPTIONAL)
 2. Setup your local environtment:
 	1. Download [ExpressionEngine 2.8.1](http://ellislab.com/expressionengine) (this site should work with [EE Core](https://store.ellislab.com/#ee-core))
-	2. Clone this project: 	```git clonehttps://github.com/pauloelias/every-day-stash.git && cd every-day-stash```
+	2. Clone this project (if you haven't already): 	```git clonehttps://github.com/pauloelias/every-day-stash.git && cd every-day-stash```
 	3. Configure a virtual host for ```everydaystash.dev```
 	4. Setup a MySQL database and import data: ```./data/every-day-stash.sql```
 	5. Copy the EECMS source files to: